 If you’ve been charged with a DUI in Oregon, please consider calling Robert L. Sepp, Attorney at Law.
 His experience and expertise can guide you through this difficult time.
 An experienced and aggressive lawyer, he has successfully protected the rights of many of his clients, and has had many of his clients’ DUII charges dismissed or reduced.

-What Happens When You Get a DUI in Portland OR
+What Happens When You Get a DUI in Portland OR and West Linn OR

 SERVING CLIENTS IN THE PORTLAND OR AND SURROUNDING AREAS: